HliasOuzounis/Ai-Guess-the-elo/README.md

   <img src="models/loss_plots/rating_ranges_boards_mirrors_predictions.png" alt="predictions rating ranges model">
 </p>

 Ploting real values vs predictions we can see a very similar graph.
 The points follow a line pretty closely meaning the model has understood the differences between a good and a not so good player and can make predictions accordingly.
+It's clear though that the model has some troubles oredicting low elo games.
+For games <1000 elo, the model tends to overestimate the player.
+The tradeoff is a good modeling of the middle of the rating ladder.

 These results can be found in their respective jupyter notebooks.